valeriobasile/valeriobasile.github.io/index.md

 title: About me
 ---

-I am a researcher in the [Wimmics](http://wimmics.inria.fr/) team of [INRIA](http://www.inria.fr), under the direction of [Fabien Gandon](http://fabien.info).
+I am a postdoc research fellow in the [Wimmics](http://wimmics.inria.fr/) team of [INRIA](http://www.inria.fr), under the direction of [Fabien Gandon](http://fabien.info).